Gajol/ApplicationArchitecture/ARA/ARA-Goals.md

 ## Goal: Accessibility

-The Accessible Canada Act received Royal Assent on June 21, 2019, and came into force on July 11, 2019.[[Reference](https://www.canada.ca/en/employment-social-development/programs/accessible-people-disabilities/act-summary.html)].
+The Accessible Canada Act received Royal Assent on June 21, 2019, and came into force on July 11, 2019.[^Accessibility]

-Our department has no formal policies on accessibility.
-In light of no policy, applications should strive to achieve WCAG 2.1 Level AA.
+In light of no departmental policy, applications should strive to achieve WCAG 2.1 Level AA.
 This goal changes by application, and development must ensure they are aware of the business requirements for accessibility.

 WCAG 2.1 Level AA (Double-A) implies: